mstksg/inCode/copy/entries/heroku-precompile.md

 Deploying it all
 ----------------

 Almost there!
-Your binary is now compiled, how are you going to deploy it to Heroku?
+Your binary is now compiled; how are you going to deploy it to Heroku?

 1. First, you have to commit your binary to version control.
 Some people